-The first solar project finance model is comprehensive with scenario analysis, resource analysis and complex finance options.
+- The third solar project finance model is comprehensive with scenario analysis, resource analysis and complex finance options.
 Whilst this solar project finance model was made a couple of years ago and does not include my some of my newest techniques, it does include functions to resolve circular reference.
 By resolving circular references with a UDF, bid prices can be evaluated with different financing techniques such as sculpting, DSRA LC’s, re-financing and many other factors.

-The second solar project finance model is a simpler file that was is used to evaluate a project in Mexico where some flows are in USD and others are in MXN.
+- The fourth solar project finance model is a simpler file that was is used to evaluate a project in Mexico where some flows are in USD and others are in MXN.
 This project finance model also includes resource assessment from different sources and a detailed cost breakdown.
 This model is probably easier to follow than the first example.

-The third solar project finance model file demonstrates how to systematically evaluate the cases where some cash flows are in different currencies.
+- The fifth solar project finance model file demonstrates how to systematically evaluate the cases where some cash flows are in different currencies.
 For example, the debt may be in Rupiah while the capital expenditures are in euro.
 The model demonstrates that the starting point is to evaluate inflation rates in different currencies and the relationship between inflation rates and exchange rates.
 The approach uses purchasing power parity as a starting point and then allows deviation from the parity exchange rate.

-A fourth solar project finance model describes how to put a series of smaller projects that are structured as separate SPV’s.
+- A sixth solar project finance model describes how to put a series of smaller projects that are structured as separate SPV’s.
 In this file you create a template of a single project at an industrial facility.
 With this single template, you copy it to separate sheets using a macro.
 This creates a new sheet for the facility.
 Then you can use the INDIRECT function to consolidate the different sheets.

 Complete Solar Project Finance Model with Circular References